Los Angeles, CA

 jamisonredgar@gmail.com

-Edgar studied history and art at Carnegie Mellon University and creative writing at the University of Georgia.
-Their writing has appeared in publications by the Miller Institute for Contemporary Art, Contemporary Performance, and the Estonian Pavilion at the 59th Venice Biennale.
-They are a 2023–2024 SUPERCOLLIDER Art+Sci Ambassador and serve on the executive board of the New Media Caucus.
-Edgar’s exhibitions and projects have been featured in Artforum, Frieze, Forbes, Hyperallergic, Art Papers, Art Review, Artillery Magazine, The Los Angeles Times, CARLA, and NPR.
+Edgar studied art history and visual culture at Carnegie Mellon University (MFA) and creative writing at the University of Georgia (BFA).
+Their writing has appeared in publications by the Tom of Finland Foundation, the Miller Institute for Contemporary Art, Contemporary Performance, and the 59th Venice Biennale Estonian Pavilion.
+They are the 2026–2027 curator-in-residence at Oregon Contemporary, a SUPERCOLLIDER Art+Sci Ambassador, and serve on the executive board of the New Media Caucus.

 “Curator to Watch”